sovware/directorist/readme.txt

 == Unlimited Custom Fields ==

 Add unlimited custom fields to accommodate custom requirements on the listing form also, you can use custom fields as search filters to get the best search results.
-You can add fields like select, file, URL, radio, checkbox and many more
+You can add fields like select, file, URL, radio, checkbox, and many more

-* Create unlimited custom fields for listing form.
+* Create unlimited custom fields for the listing form.
 * Create custom fields by choosing from 11 different field types.
 * Search using custom fields for accurate search results.